Chellamma (TV series): Casting

 Newcomer actress Anshitha Akbarsha was cast as the Title role as Chellamma, who is a single mother.
 Arnav Amjath was cast as the male lead, who is a businessman.
 Arnaav made his comeback after Sun TV's Kalyana Parisu 2.
-Actress Divya Ganesh was selected to portray the role of Megha (Siddarth's fiancé) who played an important role, but on 13 December 2022 she quit the series. she was replaced by Sriya Surendran in December 2022.
+Actress Divya Ganesh was selected to portray the role of Mega (Siddarth's fiancé) who played an important role, but on 13 December 2022 she quit the series. she was replaced by Sriya Surendran in December 2022.

 Actor Raj Kumar was replaced by Sridhar Subramaniyam on 30 June 2022.
 Actress Keerthana was cast to play the role of Lakshmi.
-In early April 2023, Jebin John was cast opposite of Megha as Mahesh.
+In early April 2023, Jebin John was cast opposite of Mega as Mahesh.
 In March 2024, actress Ranjana was cast as Pooja.